jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 # Wait, why do we care if modules don't work like classes?

 It matters because sometimes a class already has a superclass.
-For example, every Ruby struct descends from the `Struct` class, every `activerecord` model in Rails descends from the `ActiveRecord::Base` class, etc. Sometimes we want to make reusable pieces of code that slot into any class, comprised of both instance and singleton class methods that link up with `self.new` and `self.class`.
+For example, every Ruby struct descends from the `Struct` class, every `activerecord` model in Rails descends from the `ActiveRecord::Base` class, etc. Sometimes we want to make reusable units of code that slot into any class, comprised of both instance and singleton class methods, that link up using `self.new` and `self.class`.

 So what are we to do?
-What can we do if we need a **mixin** that also wants to mix in both instance and singleton class methods?
+What if we need a **mixin** that wants to mix in both instance and singleton class methods?

 Well, one option is "just use two modules."
 This is gross, but it works: